ujr/swtools/doc/Tools.md

 ## Text Editing

 The book's chapter 6 is devoted to a text editor similar to the standard Unix **ed**(1) editor.
-It is the largest program in the book and can be roughly broken into three parts: (1) the buffer, upon which (2) the commands operate, and (3) the input parsing.
+The editor's design and use is explained, in a way similar to the description of the standard editor in Appendix 1 of Kernighan and Pike's 1984 *The Unix Programming Environment*.
 The editor is not like today's screen editors.
 It is driven by commands that may be entered interactively, or read from a script file.
 This makes it a valuable tool, but somewhat inconvenient for interactive use, at least when compared to today's editors.
 See the manual page for details.

+The editor is the largest program in the book.
+It can be roughly broken into three parts: (1) the buffer, upon which (2) the commands operate, and (3) the input parsing.

-The input to the editor is thus a series of commands, one per line, each of which looking like
+Input to the editor is a series of commands, one per line, each of which looking like

 ```text
 line1,line2 command stuff